MateusPequeno/qstest/README.md

 # Process
 <p>This aplication as mentioned before is a white label for a hamburguer restaurant or any kind of restaurant as long as it has a endpoint that returns similar data sctructure as the one it's used on this project.
   This project lists menu items that can be stored inside a context named basket, any of the menu items displayed to the user can be added to the basket.
 This aplication also uses Styled Components as a depedency in order to create custom styled components.
-There are some tests done with react testing library alongside jest testing library too, if you want to try them out just run yarn tre
+There are some tests done with react testing library alongside jest testing library too, if you want to try them out follow the inscructions at Installing and running the project.

 </p>
 <br>